Floater (band): Stone By Stone (2006 to 2008)

-Wake - Setting a new course (2009 to present)
+Wake (2009 to present)

 By 2009, Floater started work on recording their eighth full-length album.
 Some of the tracks that were expected to appear on the upcoming album were previously recorded during the Stone By Stone sessions.

 By this time, Floater hired Alex Steininger as their new manager.
 The band set its sights on achieving national recognition.
 Floater released its eighth studio album, Wake in 2010 and paid for it out of their own pockets.
 The album received both positive and negative reviews from both the Willamette Week and The Portland Mercury.
 Already, Steininger's influence can be felt as Floater has made appearances on PDXposed and OPB's Live Wire program.

 Floater was inducted into the Oregon Music Hall of Fame in 2017.

 In the lead up to the band's ninth album, the band switched drummers.
 Mark Powers replaced Pete Cornett on December 31, 2017 when he made his debut at the Star Theater in Portland.
 Floater released their ninth album The Thief in May 2018 after an 8-year interval.
 Powers is also featured on this album.
 Willamette Week's "Best of Portland Reader's Poll" selected Floater as Best Local Musician/Musical Group for 2018.

 On November 20, 2021, it was learned that Peter Cornett, the band's original drummer, had died.